Google AdsMarch 2026 · 11 min read

 What is a good CPC in Switzerland?

-A “good” CPC is not simply a low CPC.
+A "good" CPC is not simply a low CPC.
 A CHF 14 click that produces qualified enquiries can be far better than a CHF 1.80 click from vague, low-intent traffic.
 The right question is whether the click cost is justified by the intent and the expected customer value.
+That is the pricing lens I use in audits, because cheap traffic is often the most expensive traffic once lead quality enters the picture.

 For Switzerland in 2026, these are realistic search CPC ranges in CHF: